mason-keiser/beach-finder/README.md

 # beach-finder
-An application for users to find the nearest beach and weather at the selected beach
+An application for users to find the nearest beach that will display the weather at the beach selected by the user
 # App Design
 ![](server/public/images/Design.png)